eBay/restcommander/README.md

 ###Highlights

-* **Scalable and Fast**: Utilizes AKKA and Async HTTP Client to maximize concurrency; Sends and aggregates responses from 10,000+ Servers within 1 minute.
+* **Scalable and Fast**: Utilizes Akka and Async HTTP Client to maximize concurrency; Sends and aggregates responses from 10,000+ Servers within 1 minute.
 * **Powerful**: Sends uniform or node-specific requests with near real-time response analysis or config pushes.
 Request level concurrency control.
 * **Generic**: Generic HTTP request.
 Generic response aggregation with user-defined regular expression matching.
 Generic variable replacement in request templates for node specific requests.
 * **Ready to Use**: Agility.
 Zero installation required.
 Changing requests and target servers with breeze.
 No database setup.
 Run locally in a single click.